 The court suspended visitation between Torres-Hernandez and the younger daughter and ordered supervised visitation with the older daughter.
 The court amended the order to prohibit Torres-Hernandez from making contact with Perez including phone calls, e-mails, and text messages.

-Permanent Renewal California Domestic Violence Restraining Order
+Permanent Renewal of a Domestic Violence Restraining Order

 In February 2013, Perez petitioned the court for a permanent renewal of the restraining order.
 Perez alleged that Torres-Hernandez had repeatedly violated the order.
 He called her from an anonymous number but identified himself as the caller and told her to stop going to court and to stop asking for child support.
 She also alleged that Torres-Hernandez was facing child abuse charges for hitting their younger daughter.